 by Kaitlyn Ranze and Lucy Koeniger

 No two recessions are alike.
-From natural disasters or war to banks making really bad decisions about mortgages, there are a variety of factors that can precipitate a recession.
+From natural disasters or war to banks making terrible decisions about mortgages, there are a variety of factors that can precipitate a recession.
 And while some industries are more likely to weather the storm, others suffer.
-This could impact not only your investments, but also your work, especially as layoffs rise.
+This could impact not only your investments but also your work, especially as layoffs rise.

-Cruzvergara recommends seeing which industries are hiring and getting creative about the kinds of roles might apply for.
-If you’ve been recently laid off from a tech job, you might apply to tech-adjacent roles in industries that are booming, like health care, nonprofits, and higher education.
+Cruzvergara recommends seeing which industries are hiring and getting creative about the roles you might apply for.
+If you’ve recently been laid off from a tech job, you might consider tech-adjacent positions in booming industries like health care, nonprofits, and higher education.

-First, it’s important to understand that recessions are often characterized by high unemployment, falling consumer confidence, and declining business investment.
-However, there are a number of factors that can contribute to a recession.
+First, it’s important to understand that high unemployment, falling consumer confidence, and declining business investment often characterize recessions.
+However, many factors can contribute to a recession.
 Let’s take a look at some examples.

-The Great Recession of 2008 was precipitated by the collapse of the housing market.
-This led to a domino effect, with financial institutions and investment firms losing billions of dollars.
-The recession had a ripple effect across the globe, with many countries feeling the pinch.
+The housing market collapse precipitated the Great Recession of 2008, leading to a domino effect in which financial institutions and investment firms lost billions of dollars.
+The recession prompted a global ripple effect, with many countries feeling the pinch.

 The recession of 2001 was relatively short-lived, but it was nonetheless devastating.
-It was brought on by a number of factors, including the dot-com bubble burst and the 9/11 terrorist attacks.
-It led to widespread job losses, with many people losing their livelihoods.
+It was brought on by several factors, including the dot-com bubble burst and the 9/11 terrorist attacks.
+It led to many people losing their livelihoods via widespread job losses.

-The recession of 1990-1991 was caused by a number of factors, including high oil prices and high interest rates.
+The recession of 1990-1991 was caused by factors including high oil prices and high interest rates.
 It resulted in widespread job losses and a rise in homelessness.